Stackelberg Coupling of Online Representation Learning and Reinforcement Learning

-Denote by $\mathcal{D}$ the replay buffer with $Y$ being the Bellman target value.
-The follower's optimization drives $\theta$ towards accurate value estimation within the feature space defined by $f_\phi$.
-For the value-based methods we focus on (DQN and its variants \cite{mnih2015human, van2016deep, wang2016dueling}), this loss is typically the Mean Squared Bellman Error (MSBE):

-The essence of SCORER lies in establishing a specific dynamic where the leader actively shapes the representation space, anticipating its effect on the follower's learning objective, and the follower adapts its policy within the space provided by the leader.
-Figure~\ref{fig:scorer_architecture_dynamics} provides an illustration of SCORER and its internal dynamics.
+SCORER is agnostic to the specific choice of follower objective, allowing for different formulations depending on the desired properties of the learned representations.
+We investigate multiple objectives for $\mathcal{L}_{\text{follower}}$, including directly minimizing the MSBE and minimizing the variance of Bellman errors.
+Through extensive empirical evaluation (detailed in Section~\ref{sec:experiments} and Appendix~\ref{appendix:ablations}), we find that minimizing the \textbf{variance of Bellman errors} yields superior performance, which echoes the observation that MSBE is biased due to the high variance~\citep{Baird1995,WuKazicYinPaduraru2021}.
+For a batch $B$, let $\delta_j(\phi, \theta) = Y_j - Q_{\theta}(f_\phi(s_j), a_j)$ be the Bellman error for transition $j$, where $Y_j$ is the target value.
+The follower's objective becomes: